wolly66/wpit-funny-name-generator/readme.txt

 as requested by Johann van der Westhuizen.

 == Installation ==
-Upload Wpit Funny Name Generator folder to the /wp-content/plugins/ directory Activate the plugin through the \'Plugins\' menu in WordPress Insert the right shortcode in a page or post.
+Install Wpit Funny Name Generator via the plugin directory, or upload the files manually to your server, then activate it.

 Available Shortcodes: